Mpumelelo Nyathi* Pages 107 - 111 ( 5 )

 Nuclear medicine studies, pediatric patients, radiopharmaceutical activities, pediatric dosing guidelines, retrospective study.

-Medical Physics Department, School of Medicine Sefako Makgatho Health Sciences University, Ga-Rankuwa, Pretoria
+Department of Medical Physics , School of Medicine Sefako Makgatho Health Sciences University, Ga-Rankuwa, Pretoria